nbulaj/proxy_fetcher/README.md

  #     @response_time=5217, @type="HTTP", @anonymity="High">, ... ]
 ```

+You can use two methods to get the first proxy from the list:

+* `get` or aliased `pop` (will return first proxy and move it to the end of the list)
+* `get!` or aliased `pop!` (will return first **connectable** proxy and move it to the end of the list; all the proxies till the working one will be removed)

+Or you can get just random proxy by calling `manager.random_proxy` or it's alias `manager.random`.

 If you need to filter proxy list, for example, by country or response time and selected provider supports filtering with GET params,
 then you can just pass your filters like a simple Ruby hash to the Manager instance: